Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

-I reached out to the top personal finance bloggers to get their suggestions of what money goals should make it on your list.
+I reached out to the top personal finance bloggers for suggestions on what money goals should be on your list.
 Here’s the verdict straight from the pros.

-This seems like such a “I’ve heard this before” type of goal, but if you didn’t max out your Roth/401k last year, you’re missing out of some serious benefits.
+This seems like an “I’ve heard this before” type of goal, but if you didn’t max out your Roth/401k last year, you’re missing some serious benefits.
 A Roth IRA (individual retirement account) is when you invest after-tax dollars into an account through which you do your investing.
-With a Roth, your money is able to grow TAX-FREE!
+With a Roth, your money can grow TAX-FREE!
 If your brain isn’t wrapped around this concept yet, do a bit more research.
 It’s very powerful.

 What the pros say: